Elm Arcade

 Install

-) from nodejs.org.Clone the repo (https://github.com/mbolstad/elm-workshop-memory) to your computer
+nodeversion 12 or newer (which includesnpm) from nodejs.org.Clone the repo (https://github.com/mbolstad/elm-workshop-memory) to your computer

 Run

-version 6 or newer)Start your local application environment with
+npm ci(please make sure to havenpmversion 6 or newer)Start your local application environment with

-and a nice compilation error.Install a plugin for your editor.
+npm startin the root folder of this repo.
+This should open a new browser window withlocalhost:3000and a nice compilation error.Install a plugin for your editor.
 At the time of writing we prefer VS Code (with the Elm plugin from Elm Tooling) for Elm development so we recommend you use that, even if VS Code is not usually your main editor of choice.

 Enable "format on save" for your editor.
 Almost all Elm projects use a tool called

-which is an opinionated code formatter.
+elm-formatwhich is an opinionated code formatter.

 Congratulations, you're now ready to begin learning Elm!